retrohun/bakefat/README.md

      bakefat boot code.
 (For example, MS-DOS 3.20 and IBM PC DOS 3.20 boot code loads the entire *io.sys* file, not just the first 1536 bytes.)

-   If the disk image has been created with the *bakefat ntldr* flag, then the boot sector boot code uses the following load protocol instead:
+   If the disk image has been created with the *bakefat ntldr* flag (currently implemented), then the boot sector boot code uses the following load protocol instead:

    * If the file *ntldr* is found, the the boot code uses the Windows NT load protocol (for booting Windows NT 3.1--3.5--3.51--4.0, Windows